Little Mix: Public image and impact

 Little Mix have been hailed as "the feminist girl band of our time".
-The group have been noted for their involvement with the feminist, girl power, and women's rights movement, with some of their songs' including Power, Salute, and Woman Like Me, being regarded as either girl power or feminist anthems.
+The group have been noted for their involvement with the feminist, girl power, and women's rights movement, with some of their songs' including "Power", "Salute", and "Woman Like Me" being regarded as either girl power or feminist anthems.
 Their music has often been the subject of numerous topics including feminism, bullying, gender equality, female empowerment, body positivity, and sexism.
 In 2021, they was the first girl group to win Best British Group at the Brit Awards 2021, 41 years since it was first introduced and called out the music industry for its white male dominance, misogyny, sexism and lack of diversity during their acceptance speech.

-Little Mix have amassed a huge following of LGBTQ fans and are cited as LGBTQ+ allies.
-Writing for Gay Times, Jack Rowe wrote "They’ve marched in Pride parades, had LGBTQ+ representation in their music videos, and are also vocal supporters of our community.
+Little Mix have amassed a following of LGBTQ fans and are cited as LGBTQ+ allies.
+Writing for Gay Times, Jack Rowe wrote "They've marched in Pride parades, had LGBTQ+ representation in their music videos, and are also vocal supporters of our community.
 Their concerts offers a safe space to LGBTQ+ people to be who they are without fear of judgement".
 At the Attitude Awards ceremony, in 2018, the group were awarded for using their platform to advocate for LGBTQ+ rights and in 2019, was a recipient of a British LGBT Award.
 Their 2016 single "Secret Love Song" is also regarded as a gay anthem, and is credited to helping people come to terms with their own sexuality and feelings.
 In 2021, Glamour honoured them as Women of the Year Gamechangers in Music.

 Little Mix are listed one of the most influential people in the UK after appearing on Debrett's list of the most influential people in the UK, and the Forbes 30 Under 30 list in 2018.
-The group have appeared on the Sunday Times "Young Rich List" for five consecutive years from 2017 to 2022 with a estimated net worth of 60 million.
-They was named by DIY as one of the most defining pop groups of our generation.
-Little Mix have become one Britain's biggest selling acts and one of the best-selling girl groups of all time, with estimated sales of over 50 million records worldwide.
+The group have appeared on the Sunday Times "Young Rich List" for five consecutive years from 2017 to 2022 with an estimated net worth of 60 million.
+They were named by DIY as one of the most defining pop groups of our generation.
+Little Mix have become one Britain's biggest selling acts and one of the best-selling girl groups of all time, with estimated sales of over 75 million records worldwide.